 Green Fingers in Autumn

-Down at Caves Folly Nursery in Colwall, Bridget is looking back at a significant anniversary.
+Down at Caves Folly Nursery in Colwall, Bridget is reflecting on planetary movement and its importance to gardeners.